zatullier/portfolio/README.md

 - Add connection from 500px to projects page and link to contact page.
 Done

 Easy, timeconsuming
+- Create symbol from Maci's drawings to add as the everypage symbol next to my name
+- Generate Tools page
+- Personalize about page
+- Change color scheme on all pages.
+All dark, but different flavors
 - Go through current latex papers and determine which ones you want presented
 - Delete all non polished documents in Latex repository
 - Organize Latex repository